bevyengine/bevy/CONTRIBUTING.md

 ### Battle-testing Bevy

 Ultimately, Bevy is a tool that's designed to help people make cool games.
-By using Bevy, you can help us catch bugs, prioritize new features, polish off the rough edges and promote the project.
+By using Bevy, you can help us catch bugs, prioritize new features, polish off the rough edges, and promote the project.

-If you need help, don't hesitate to ask for help on [Discord](https://discord.gg/bevy), [GitHub Discussions](https://github.com/bevyengine/bevy/discussions), [reddit](https://www.reddit.com/r/bevy) or [StackOverflow](https://stackoverflow.com/questions/tagged/bevy).
+If you need help, don't hesitate to ask for help on [GitHub Discussions](https://github.com/bevyengine/bevy/discussions), [Discord](https://discord.gg/bevy), or [reddit](https://www.reddit.com/r/bevy).
+Generally you should prefer asking questions as Github Discussions as they are more searchable.

-When you think you've found a bug, some missing documentation or a feature that would help you make better games, please [file an issue](https://github.com/bevyengine/bevy/issues/new/choose) on the main `bevy` repo.
+When you think you've found a bug, missing documentation, or a feature that would help you make better games, please [file an issue](https://github.com/bevyengine/bevy/issues/new/choose) on the main `bevy` repo.
-The templates are great, and high-quality issues really do help us!

 Do your best to search for duplicate issues, but if you're unsure, open a new issue and link to other related issues on the thread you make.

-Once you've made something that you're proud of, feel free to drop a link, video or screenshot in `#showcase` on Discord!
+Once you've made something that you're proud of, feel free to drop a link, video, or screenshot in `#showcase` on Discord!
 If you release a game on [itch.io](https://itch.io/games/tag-bevy) we'd be thrilled if you tagged it with `bevy`.

 ### Teaching others

 Bevy is still very young, and light on documentation, tutorials and accumulated expertise.
-By helping others with their issues, and teaching them about Bevy in the process you will naturally learn the engine and codebase in greater depth while making our community better!
+By helping others with their issues, and teaching them about Bevy, you will naturally learn the engine and codebase in greater depth while also making our community better!

 Some of the best ways to do this are:

-* answering questions on [Discord](https://discord.gg/bevy), [GitHub Discussions](https://github.com/bevyengine/bevy/discussions), [reddit](https://www.reddit.com/r/bevy) or [StackOverflow](https://stackoverflow.com/questions/tagged/bevy).
+* Answering questions on [GitHub Discussions](https://github.com/bevyengine/bevy/discussions), [Discord](https://discord.gg/bevy), and [reddit](https://www.reddit.com/r/bevy).
-* writing tutorials, guides and other informal documentation and sharing it on [awesome-bevy](https://github.com/bevyengine/awesome-bevy)
+* Writing tutorials, guides, and other informal documentation and sharing them on [Bevy Assets](https://github.com/bevyengine/bevy-assets)
-* streaming, writing blog posts about creating your game or creating videos.
+* Streaming, writing blog posts about creating your game, and creating videos.
 Share these in the `#devlogs` channel on Discord!

 ### Writing plugins

-If you're interested in contributing to the community ecosystem in a way that doesn't make sense as part of the core engine, feel free to write a plugin or crate for Bevy!
+You can improve Bevy's ecosystem by building your own Bevy Plugins and crates.

 Non-trivial, reusable functionality that works well with itself is a good candidate for a plugin.
-If it's closer to a snippet or design pattern, you may want to share it with the community on Discord, Reddit or GitHub Discussions instead.
+If it's closer to a snippet or design pattern, you may want to share it with the community on Discord, Reddit, or GitHub Discussions instead.

-Check out our [plugin guidelines](https://github.com/bevyengine/bevy/blob/main/docs/plugins_guidelines.md) for helpful tips and norms.
+Check out our [plugin guidelines](https://github.com/bevyengine/bevy/blob/main/docs/plugins_guidelines.md) for helpful tips and patterns.

 ### Fixing bugs

-Bugs in Bevy (or the associated website / book) are filed on the issue tracker corresponding to where they're found, using the [`bug`](https://github.com/bevyengine/bevy/issues?q=is%3Aissue+is%3Aopen+label%3Abug) label.
+Bugs in Bevy (or the associated website / book) are filed on the issue tracker using the [`bug`](https://github.com/bevyengine/bevy/issues?q=is%3Aissue+is%3Aopen+label%3Abug) label.

-If you're looking for an easy place to start, take a look at the [`good-first-issue`](https://github.com/bevyengine/bevy/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) tag, and feel free to ask questions on that issue's thread in question or on Discord.
+If you're looking for an easy place to start, take a look at the [`E-Good-First-Issue`](https://github.com/bevyengine/bevy/issues?q=is%3Aopen+is%3Aissue+label%3AE-Good-First-Issue) label, and feel free to ask questions on that issue's thread in question or on Discord.
 You don't need anyone's permission to try fixing a bug or adding a simple feature, but stating that you'd like to tackle an issue can be helpful to avoid duplicated work.

 When you make a pull request that fixes an issue, include a line that says `Fixes #X` (or "Closes"), where `X` is the issue number.